Law firm customer service statistics can be frightening:

 In short: Most law firms are terrible at customer service (client service, if you prefer).
 This is a big problem as well as an opportunity.

-8 Ways to Improve Law Firm Client Service
+8 Ways to Improve Law Firm Customer Service

-A bad customer service experience for your clients means you face the very real possibility of losing a client who could stick with you for years.
+A bad law firm customer service experience for your clients means you face the very real possibility of losing a client who could stick with you for years.

 1. Learn From Other Companies